mohammedattia11/dataminig-blog/articles/05-Data-Preprocessing-and-Feature-Engineering.md

 	- Balancing datasets for classification problems.
 	- Splitting data into training, validation, and test sets.

-***Machine learning models learn patterns from data.
-If the input data is incomplete, inconsistent, or noisy, the learned patterns will be misleading, Preprocessing becomes the solution for out problem ensuring that the model receives Meaningful and high-quality data, maximizing predictive performance.**
+Machine learning models learn patterns from data.
+If the input data is incomplete, inconsistent, or noisy, the learned patterns will be misleading, Preprocessing becomes the solution for out problem ensuring that the model receives Meaningful and high-quality data, maximizing predictive performance

 ## 5.2-Handling Missing Data